PIBWL Polish Armour page

 Russian armoured car Jeffery

-Armoured cars Jeffery during trials in October 1916, apparently equippped with wider rims.
+Armoured cars Jeffery during trials in October 1916, equippped with wider rims and a frame to break entaglements.
 Cpt.
-Poplavko is entering the vehicle (note relatively small door).
-[1]
+Poplavko is entering the vehicle (note small door size – in spite of a big height, the combat compartment must have been cramped, and machine guns made additional obstacles).

 Russian armoured car Jeffery during trials

-After Army trials of the "Charodyey" in Petersburg, on 8 August 1916 the Committee for armoured cars ordered 30 armoured cars on Jeffery chassis in Izhorsk Factory.
-They differed from original Poplavko idea, as they were not fitted for carrying soldiers (if necessary, several soldiers could have been carried in low rear cargo compartment).
+After Army trials of the "Charodyey" in Petersburg, on 8 August 1916 the Committee for armoured cars ordered 30 armoured cars on Jeffery chassis in Izhorskiye Works.
+They differed from original Poplavko idea, as they were not fitted for carrying soldiers (if necessary, several soldiers could have been carried in a low rear cargo compartment).
 A profile of their underside made easier overcoming terrain obstacles and breaking wire entanglements and poles.
-All series of 30 cars were completed by end of September 1916.
-They apparently had no official designation and are usually known as Jeffery-Poplavko or Poplavko-Jeffery, but also as just Jeffery or Poplavko armoured cars.
+All 30 cars were completed by end of September 1916.
+They apparently had no official designation and are usually known as Jeffery-Poplavko or Poplavko-Jeffery, but also just as Jeffery or Poplavko armoured cars.

-In January 1917, Russian staff decided to order further 90 Jeffery armoured cars with improved armour.
-However, due to revolutionary events, only one car of this batch was completed, sent on 16 June 1917 to reserve armoured battalion.
-There are no details given in available sources, but there is one photo known of a vehicle with a machine gun turret (possibly taken from unaccepted Sheffield-Simplex armoured car), rounded rear wall of combat compartment, and lower profile of a rear part with low gable roof.
+In January 1917, Russian staff decided to order further 90 Jeffery armoured cars in workshops of Officer Rifle School, with improved armour provided by Izhorskiye Works.
+However, due to revolutionary events, only one car of this batch was completed, sent on 16 June 1917 to the Reserve Armoured Battalion.
+There are no details on its design given in publications, but there exists one fragmentary photograph of a vehicle similar to Jeffery-Poplavko with a machine gun turret (probably taken from one of unaccepted Sheffield-Simplex armoured cars), a rounded rear wall of a combat compartment, and a lower profile of a rear part, with a low gable roof.
+It might have been an overhauled vehicle, but modifications to a rear part suggest otherwise.

 Combat use of Jeffery-Poplavko: